dvanmosselbeen/dvm-docs/OS/GNU-Linux/gentoo.md

 If there's a need to recompile the kernel:

-Be sure that you have copied your previous kernel config to the /boot so that you may reuse it.
-After executing make mrproper, the kernel config in the source tree will be deleted!
+Be sure that you have copied your previous kernel config to the `/boot` so that you may reuse it.
+After executing make `mrproper`, the kernel config in the source tree will be deleted!

     cd /usr/src/linux
     # Clean the tree of a previous compile process